maxammann/blog/content/posts/2021-04-30-formal-mode-input/index.md

  {{< /resourceFigure >}}

+## Next Steps

+We finished the definition of the ground theory now.
+Therefore, we continue with the design and implementation phase.

+Design Phase:

+* Create a glossary
+* Design the implementation of tlspuffin
+  * Trace, Steps, IO
+  * Signature and Terms with Variables, Frames, Attacker Knowledge
+* Define the requirements on the Fuzzer in natural language

+Implementation Phase:

+* Implement the term model and the semantics of the function signature
+* Define and execute the trace in Rust
+* Generate traces
+* Get Feedback from a trace execution
+* Integrate into LibAFL

+Evaluation Phase:

+* Test security violations
+* Check coverage

 [^1]: Cortier, Véronique, and Steve Kremer.
 2014.
 “Formal Models and Techniques for Analyzing Security Protocols: A Tutorial.”
 Foundations and Trends® in Programming Languages 1 (3): 151–67. https://doi.org/10.1561/2500000001.
 [^2]: Baader, Franz, and Tobias Nipkow.
 1998.
 Term Rewriting and All That.
 1st ed.
 Cambridge University Press. https://doi.org/10.1017/CBO9781139172752.